kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 ## Final comments

 Longitudinal dynamics are an important consideration in high-speed vehicle maneuvering.
-In high performance driving scenarios like on a controlled road course, braking is a regular occurrence and precedes the cornering event.
+During high performance driving scenarios like on a controlled road course, braking is a regular occurrence and precedes the cornering event.
 Those with large aerodynamic packages must recognize that the effectiveness of the aerodynamic elements are contingent on the ability to control the platform.

 In this analysis, we looked at some of the fundamental suspension parameters influencing the longitudinal dynamics.
 We learned how _antis_ are designed on